Someone Does Not Like You

 Have you ever had to confront a co-worker who you knew did not like you, because of something he/she did/said that harmed you in some way?

 At work and/or other places where you interact with people regularly, people will usually fall into the category of friend, acquaintance, or those you tolerate.
-Someone who does not like you and who demonstrates it overtly will usually fall into the last category.
+Someone who doesn't like you and who demonstrates it overtly will usually fall into the last category.
 They will tolerate you and you will tolerate them, and, when necessary, you will engage in civil, overt communications and actions toward each other.
 It’s good to know when someone does not like you, and it even helps to know the reason why.
 Sometimes people who openly assert their dislike for you are the least dangerous, because they know they will be first named if you ever have to construct a list of likely suspects.
 Your distrust of them ensures you will observe their actions toward you while maintaining a certain distance, and distance alone can bring with it a certain level of comfort.

 Unfortunately, it is those who do not like you who come disguised as friends that you need to be even more concerned about.
 These are the people who can get close enough to do some real damage.
 Remember Judas Iscariot?
 In the New Testament, he was one of the disciples, someone once trusted, yet he agreed to lead the chief Sanhedrin priests to Jesus for 30 pieces of silver.
 This is not to say those who show their dislike are harmless, or that you should not be distrustful of them.
 But, the more aware you are of overt enemies, the less likely it is that he or she will be able to do a lot of harm to you.